-This is driven, in part, by local inflammation and oxidative stress in the muscle tissue (33).
+This is driven partly by local inflammation and oxidative stress in your muscle tissue (

-Blueberry supplementation may reduce the damage that occurs at the molecular level, minimizing soreness and reduction in muscle performance.
+Blueberry supplements may lessen the damage that occurs at a molecular level, minimizing soreness and reduced muscle performance.

-In a small study of 10 female athletes, blueberries accelerated muscle recovery after strenuous leg exercises (34).
+In a small study in 10 female athletes, blueberries accelerated muscle recovery after strenuous leg exercises (